 2 The scenarios are fictional and any similarity to an individual person with disability, worker or provider is purely coincidental.

-- c.
-Part 3 outlines actions that can be taken in relation to breaches of the Code and the Code's relationship with other codes. - 6.
-The NDIS Quality and Safeguards Commission (the NDIS Commission) will take a proportionate approach in interpreting and enforcing the Code, taking into account relevant factors, including: - a. the type of supports and services a worker is responsible for delivering; - b. the organisational environment in which these are delivered; - c. the skills and qualifications of the individual worker; - d. a participant's support needs; and - e. other relevant circumstances.
+- b. the organisational environment in which these are delivered; - c. the skills and qualifications of the individual worker; - d. a participant's support needs; and - e. other relevant circumstances.

 Workers covered by the Code